llenk/oauth2-test-app/README.md

 ## Starting the app

-Clone the repository to your local machine, then navigate to the repository in the terminal.
  Type `npm start` in the terminal, and navigate to localhost:3000.
 You will be redirected to the login page, where you can login if you have credentials.

 ## API